ExtendScript/extendscript-modules/docs/API-Registry.md

 # API Registry
 To not pollute the global scope, and make it easy for modules to talk to eachother, it is recommended to attach methods to a shared global variable.
-We keep a registry of properties that might be loaded into the shared API called `myApp`.
+We keep a registry of properties that might be loaded into the shared API called `Sky`.

-    $.myApp
+    $.Sky

-The `myApp` object is managed by the user.
-All modules will be loaded under the `myApp.module` and `myApp.util` property.
+The `Sky` object is managed by the user.
+All modules will be loaded under the `$.sky.module` and `$.Sky.util` property.

   * Properties in _italic_ do not exist but are reserved.
   * Properties in __bold__ are open to sub methods (preferred)